 A phone scam is a common tax scam where someone calls and claims to be from the IRS.

 Victims are told that they owe money to the IRS.
-Then, they’re told that they need to pay the balance they owe via a wire transfer, prepaid debit card, or gift card.
+Then, they’re told that they need to pay the balance they owe via a wire transfer, prepaid debit card or gift card.

 The IRS informs you of any money you owe via a letter or notice.

 They never demand immediate payment over the phone.
-They don’t request that you pay your balance in gift cards or a wire transfer.
+They don’t request you pay your balance in gift cards or a wire transfer.
 An IRS agent won’t make threats or harass you.

-If you receive a call from someone claiming to be from the IRS stating that you owe money, hang up and initiate contact with the IRS yourself by calling 1-800-829-1040.
+If you receive a call from someone claiming to be from the IRS stating that you owe money, hang up and initiate contact with the IRS by calling 1-800-829-1040.

-Should you discover that you don’t owe taxes, call 1-800-366-4484 to report this IRS impersonation scam.
+If you don’t owe taxes, call 1-800-366-4484 to report this IRS impersonation scam.
 Or fill out a form on the Treasury Inspector General for Tax Administration web page.